alx3apps/jgit-buildnumber/README.md

 Plugin may be configured to produce ready-to-use buildnumber into `git.buildnumber` property.
 By default buildnumber created as `<tag or branch>.<commitsCount>.<shortRevision>`.

 Plugin also support custom buildnumber composition using JavaScript.
-This feature were added by [plevart](https://github.com/plevart).
+This feature was added by [plevart](https://github.com/plevart).

 JS snippet can be provided to `javaScriptBuildnumberCallback` configuration property.
 Snippet will be executed by [Rhino JS engine](http://www.mozilla.org/rhino/) included with JDK6.